JourneeR/Cybersecurity-Threat-Analysis/README.md

 # Cybersecurity Threat Analysis

 ## Overview
 This project analyzes cybersecurity threats using Python, SQLite, Tableau, and Seaborn.
-It generates simulated attack data and detects security anomalies using SQL queries and data visualizations.
+It generates simulated attack data and detects security anomalies at a bank, using SQL queries and data visualizations.

 ## Features
 ✅ SQL-based cyber threat analysis